giantswarm/flux-app-tests/README.md

 ## Structure

-At the moment of writing this document, the repository follow the below structure.
+At the moment of writing this document, the repository follows the below structure.

 ```
 bases